Introduction from T. Colin Campbell, PhD:

 For many years, I’ve gradually learned of an invisible, but powerful and overbearing influence in our society that controls what we choose to do, for better or for worse, whether it is about the food we eat, the environment we create, and the discourse that we have—or think we have!—on topics that matter.

-Then I recently learned of an especially well-written, well-researched commentary on a real live example now unfolding in our midst that needs public exposure—NOW more than ever.
-Although addressing a specific issue, in a broader sense, it concerns our environment and the way that peoples worldwide will be ‘educated’ for the future, unfortunately for the personal gain of the few at the expense of the welfare for the many.
+Then I recently learned of an especially well-written, well-researched commentary on an example now unfolding in our midst that needs public exposure—NOW more than ever.
+Although addressing a specific issue, in a broader sense, it concerns our environment and the way that peoples worldwide will be “educated” for the future, unfortunately for the personal gain of the few at the expense of the welfare for the many.

 “Whether the challenge is low-yield crops in Africa or low graduation rates in Los Angeles, we listen and learn,” states the website of the Bill and Melinda Gates Foundation (the Gates Foundation).
 Even though it is the richest and most powerful organization in all of international aid, the Gates Foundation prides itself on listening to small farmers.